-In addition to tuition, students at New York University are responsible for fees that support their education.
+In addition to tuition, students at New York University are responsible for other student charges that support their education.

-Some of the fees you could be responsible for include housing, meal plans, and student health insurance.
+Some of the other student charges you could be responsible for include housing, meal plans, and student health insurance.

-Check out this list of additional fees to see what charges you might accrue.
+Check out this list of additional student charges to see what charges you might accrue.

 Tuition Terminology Basics